-JO: My series ‘Indian Me’ is a reportage about a deeply private community of (mostly) Eastern Europeans who live off the land during certain times of the year.
+JO: My series ‘The Red West’ is a reportage about a deeply private community of (mostly) Eastern Europeans who live off the land during certain times of the year.
 They find shelter in tipis and wigwams, which they make themselves.
 And, they dress in a style of clothing (regalia) used by North American Indians from the late 1800’s.
 I myself had to fabricate clothing to wear.
 I also hitchhiked, bussed and walked long distances to various camps, and I can promise that it’s not an easy way to live!

 In documenting this large community, I wanted to discover why Native Americans interest my subjects so deeply.
 In short, I would summarise that the exoticism around First Nations people compels my subjects to be hobbyists.
 It’s movies like ‘Dances with Wolves’ that inspires them.
 They live, breathe and dream “Native American” to such an extent that many “believe” they are First Nations.

 MO: You state in your description of the series that you wanted to explore “whether imitation is flattery.”
 Do you think you got to the heart of this issue?

 JO: I can’t speak on my viewers’ behalf, but I can say I was at least able to resolve my own judgements towards “Indian hobbyists”.
 At first, I found their actions politically incorrect and I wrote this scene off as offensive.
 But, over time I discovered that the hobbyists have a sincere admiration and respect for North American Indians.
 It just comes across in the wrong way because imitation can quickly turn into mockery.